20

 – slhck

-Feb 22, 2012 at 14:08
+Commented Feb 22, 2012 at 14:08

 • 2

 @slhck Oh, sorry, I think I misparsed your statement, so invert <1.7 and ≥1.7 in mine.
 It wouldn't be a decision from the moderation team, it would be a community decision (or an SE policy, but there's no such SE policy).
 For example, on the Hackintosh issue, what matters is the number of votes on Diago's answer, and that's hardly a consensus in comparison with Arjan's (which should not have been deleted).
-Feb 22, 2012 at 15:33
+Commented Feb 22, 2012 at 15:33

 • @slhc By the way, on this discussion, the conclusion is that virtualization questions are allowed (+16 in favor, +8 against is not quite consensus but is a clear dominant opinion).
-Feb 22, 2012 at 15:36
+Commented Feb 22, 2012 at 15:36

 • The thing with the other question is that diamond mods refused to officially say anything about that decision, even though I asked about that at least three times.
 I'm fine if the community decides otherwise, but then we should re-think the entire issue.
 The only problem I have with your answer is that you are wrong about the license.
 The real question is whether it matters on SU.